ScooloV/bbpedia/docs/death_zone/new_inducements.md

 use the (In)Famous Coaching Staff one team has clearly hired a ringer!

-0-1 (IN)FAM0US C0ACHING STAFF INDUCEMENT: KARI C0LDSTEEL
+0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: KARI C0LDSTEEL
-50,000 G0LD PIECES, AVAILABLE T0 ANY TEAM WITH EITHER THE 'ELVEN KINGD0MS LEAGUE', 'LUSTRIAN SUPERLEAGUE', '0LD W0RLD CLASSIC' 0R 'W0RLDS
-EDGE SUPERLEAGUE' SPECIAL RULES
+50,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'ELVEN KINGD0MS LEAGUE', 'LUSTRIAN SUPERLEAGUE', '0LD W0RLD CLASSIC' 0R 'W0RLDS EDGE SUPERLEAGUE' SPECIAL RULES
 *One of the most well-known games of 2477 was*